d4n3sh/thedaneshproject/content/posts/2008-11-07-how-to-give-someone-root-access-in-linux.md

   - 890629746

 ---
 Giving someone root access in linux is easy.
-Why would someone need to be root I don&#8217;t know but this is how you do it using the usermod command.
+Why would someone need to be root I don't know but this is how you do it using the usermod command.

 To add root access